 My Least Favourite Bits:

-- It’s a smaller ship than the Royal class ships so the Horizon Court has less choice for evening dining – but admittedly we had been spoilt for choice on the Regal Princess
+- It’s smaller than the Royal class ships so the Horizon Court has less choice for evening dining – but admittedly we had been spoilt for choice on the Regal Princess

 - This ship does not have a Crown Grill (my favourite speciality dining restaurant), instead the Sapphire Princess has the Sterling Steakhouse, which is a pop-up restaurant in the Horizon Court

-- The immigration queue: as this was a re-positioning cruise and some passengers had been onboard from Singapore, we had to go through immigration and the queue was pretty bad.
+- The immigration queue.
+This was a re-positioning cruise and so we had to go through immigration and the queue was huge!
 This wasn’t Princess Cruises’ fault at all and the staff tried to minimise the delay as much as possible.
 Thankfully this will not happen now that it’s sailing from Southampton.

 - Leaving the ship after my 10-day cruise!